aashtonnz/eight-queens/README.md

 The adjustable parameters have been set to values determined through experimentation.
 However the intention of this project was to implement a genetic algorithm, so certain parameters were restricted.
 For example, one might increase the mutation rate to 100%, but this would not be consistent with natural evolution.

-This program is successful in finding an optimal solution approximately a third of the time.
+Usually a solution will be found within 10 iterations of the algorithm.

 ### Files